 KandyMask - Summary of Face Mask Filter Test Results

 97.14% Particle Filtration Efficiency

 This test is performed to determine the particle penetration rate of the filters.
 Sodium Chloride (NaCI) is generated and pushed through the entirety of the face mask.
-Sodium Chloride is basically microscopic particles of salt.
+Sodium Chloride is a microscopic particle of salt.
 This allows scientists to replicate different size particles you would find in air pollution.

 The Nelson Lab scientist used particle sizes between 0.075 microns and 0.3 microns.
 The mass medium size was around 0.26 microns.
-This size is chosen because it is the most penetrating and challenging size for a face mask filter to catch.
-This is why N95 masks are required to subject themselves to this test and not another type of test for large particle size.
+This size is chosen because it is the most penetrating and challenging for a face mask filter to catch.